 In an analysis of data collected from more than 700 U.S. employers, researchers found that the best practices most strongly associated with positive wellness program outcomes were:

 - Including spouses in key components of the program.

 - Promoting all wellness activities under a single brand name.

 - Having a formal, written strategic plan with financial objectives.

 - Active participation by senior leadership in wellness programs.

-“As the HERO Scorecard database grows, so does our ability to test the relationships between specific best practices and outcomes,” said Steven Noeldner, Ph.D., Mercer partner and chair of the HERO research study subcommittee, in a media release.
+“As the HERO Scorecard database grows, so does our ability to test the relationships between specific best practices and outcomes,” said Steven Noeldner, Ph.D., Mercer partner and chair of the HERO research study subcommittee.
 “For example, while it’s not surprising that effective employee communication is one of the keys to a successful program, this study pinpoints the importance of giving the program a brand name.”